 If you are enjoying the great outdoors be aware that local blacklegged ticks may transmit Lyme disease.
 These ticks are most commonly found in wooded areas or areas with tall grasses.
+Public Health Ontario has posted a map of Estimated Risk Areas for Lyme Disease in Ontario.

 You can prevent tick bites, and help prevent the spread of Lyme disease by: